16th Annual Meeting – Field Visits

 New Forestry Economy Building Blocks:

-– Sustainable Intensification: Improvement of livestock productivity in areas already intervened to avoid expansion into the forest.
+– Sustainable Intensification: Improvement of livestock productivity in areas already developed to avoid expansion into the forest.

 – Bioeconomy : Valorization of territorial products with identity and designation of origin.